Venafi/cert-manager-venafi-demo/README.md

 ## Creating custom Venafi Platform issuer

-By default one Venafi Platform issuer is alredy created when you run "make install", it called tppvenafiissuer.
+By default one Venafi Platform issuer is already created when you run "make install", it is called tppvenafiissuer.
 You can create more issuers for different Venafi Platform server or policies.

 Create a secret with Venafi Platform credentials: